 As an avid participant in online baseball discussions, I have been able to differentiate messages from many sources and venues.
 None of these outside venues interact directly with Major League Baseball Team websites.
 Each of these COMMUNITIES would welcome the opportunity to voice their influence and opinions inside your preferred online venue.
 The online social network Facebook was successful because it collected friend circles instead of collecting individual profiles.
 Think of the Official Major League Baseball websites as podiums where such group-to-group communication could be enabled and encouraged.
 Further imagine how such group input to team management could be monetized - very powerful to the fan base; very profitable for the organization.

 I am very interested in an opportunity to develop such a plan with Major League Baseball.
 I am a business graduate from the University of Pittsburgh and I have three years minor league baseball experience with the Augusta GreenJackets.
-I have television experience with Fox Sports Pittsburgh.
-I currently serve on the board for an environmental non-profit in Miami Beach and I have recently been working for a teachers-sharing-with-teachers community website that I founded three years ago called teachade.
-A copy of my resume can be found here
+I have television experience with Fox Sports Pittsburgh and FootschoolTV.
+A copy of my resume can be found here and a link to the sports section of my portfolio here.
+Please consider my aspirations to contribute to your organization in whatever capacity you deem appropriate.

 Best,